cysouw/diathesis/text/c01_introduction.md

 ## Objective diatheses ~~[Ø › OBJ]~~

-### *Akkusativ Zusatz* {#sec:summary-akkusativ-zusatz}
+### *Resultatakkusativ* {#sec:summary-resultatakkusativ}

-The unmarked ~~Akkusativ Zusatz~~ (full discussion in [@sec:case-accusative-addition]) is highly similar to the ~~Akkusativ Wegfall~~ diathesis ([@sec:summary-akkusativ-wegfall]).
+The unmarked ~~Resultatakkusativ~~ (full discussion in [@sec:case-accusative-addition]) is highly similar to the ~~Optionaler Akkusativ~~ diathesis ([@sec:summary-optionaler-akkusativ]).
 In both diatheses, the same verb can be used both with and without an accusative argument.
 The special characteristics of verbs like *singen* 'to sing' [@next] is that they are (a) basically intransitive and (b) the accusative represents the result of the intransitive action.
 The difference between an unmarked added accusative and an unmarked dropped accusative is arguably small, and it remains to be seen whether this separation can be backed up by further distinguishing grammatical characteristics.

 ::: ex
 a.
 Er singt.
 b.
 Er singt ein Lied.
 :::

-### *Präverb Akkkusativ Zusatz* {#sec:summary-praverb-akkusativ-zusatz}
+### *Präverb Akkkusativ* {#sec:summary-praverb-akkusativ}

-The ~~Präverb Akkkusativ Zusatz~~ (full discussion in [@sec:preverb-accusative-addition] and subsequent sections) is a diathesis in which the addition of a preverb leads to an accusative argument.
+The ~~Präverb Akkkusativ~~ (full discussion in [@sec:preverb-accusative-addition] and subsequent sections) is a diathesis in which the addition of a preverb leads to an accusative argument.
 For example, the diathesis from *zaubern* 'to perform magic' to *verzaubern* 'to enchant' [@next] adds a completely new role in the accusative.

 ::: ex
 a.
 Sie zaubert.
 b.
 Sie verzaubert mich.
 :::

-### *Präverb Dativ Zusatz* {#sec:summary-praverb-dativ-zusatz}
+### *Präverb Dativ* {#sec:summary-praverb-dativ}

-The ~~Präverb Dativ Zugabe~~ is similar to the previous *Präverb Akkkusativ Zusatz* in that the addition of the preverb also induces a new role, in this diathesis marked with a dative case.
+The ~~Präverb Dativ~~ is similar to the previous *Präverb Akkkusativ* in that the addition of the preverb also induces a new role, in this diathesis marked with a dative case.
 This diathesis is attested both with intransitive verbs like *gehen* 'to walk' and preverbal *entgehen* 'to evade' [@next a], full discussion in [@sec:preverb-dative-addition], and with transitive verbs like *lesen* 'to read' and the preverbal *vorlesen* 'to read out' [@next b], full discussion in [@sec:preverb-dative-addition-accusative].

 ::: ex
 a.
 Ich gehe (nach Hause). \